deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Gabriel was treating them to dinner, while Powell had made his apologies and jetted back North to return to Folctha.
 Adam and Ava sat together in the back seat of Gabe's rented SUV on the drive into San Antonio proper, holding hands and talking quietly.

-"Okay, so…why '*BASEBALL*'?" she asked eventually.
+"Okay, so...why '*BASEBALL*'?" she asked eventually.

 "Couple of reasons."

 "One cool, one embarrassing?"

 "That's pretty much it, yeah."
 Adam nodded.
 "Burgess can *throw*.
-Says he was pitcher for his school team, and when we were practicing with dummy grenades…yeah."
+Says he was pitcher for his school team, and when we were practicing with dummy grenades...yeah."

 "And the embarrassing?"

 "BASEBALL.
-For…more or less the same reason I'm WARHORSE.
+For...more or less the same reason I'm WARHORSE.
 I don't have to draw you a picture, do I?"

 She laughed.
 "Please don't!"

 "We're here."
 Gabriel announced.
-He'd pulled the car into the parking lot of a steakhouse called "The Barn Door" which he'd looked up using the excuse '*when in Rome…*'
+He'd pulled the car into the parking lot of a steakhouse called "The Barn Door" which he'd looked up using the excuse '*when in Rome...*'

 It didn't take long to seat them, in a low-lit corner with a good view of some rodeo photographs and the two-foot flames on the grill.

 "So."
 Gabriel broke the silence once they were seated and had glanced at the menus.
 "That was Basic, huh?"

 "Yeah."
 Adam agreed.
-"Weird, it seemed really hard at the time but now…I mean, I'd find it easy if I had to go through that a second time."
+"Weird, it seemed really hard at the time but now...I mean, I'd find it easy if I had to go through that a second time."

 "Eager to get on with PJ training?"

 Adam smiled sheepishly.
 "Dreading it." he said.
 "But, yeah.
-I said to Powell when he tried to warn me about it, y'know, people *do* pass it, and…it'll be tough, but I'm gonna be one of them."
+I said to Powell when he tried to warn me about it, y'know, people *do* pass it, and...it'll be tough, but I'm gonna be one of them."

 Their waitress showed up.
 "Get y'all some drinks, folks?" she asked.